 The following requirements are true whether your source data is stored in a database, a workgroup geodatabase, or an enterprise geodatabase:

 - Data you publish to the feature service must come from a single source geodatabase or database.
 You cannot publish data from more than one database connection in a single map.

 - The data must have a valid spatial reference defined for it.
-If it does not, specify one in ArcMap or ArcGIS Pro before you publish.
+If it does not, specify one in ArcGIS Pro before you publish.
 If no spatial reference is defined, you cannot publish the data.